Introduction to the Charter

 From April 2013 all Scottish Registers Social Landlords (RSLs) have to meet the outcomes and standards set by the Charter, and meet its new reporting requirements.

 As mentioned before, service user involvement and satisfaction are at the heart of the Charter, and also fundamental to the work we do at the Association.
 For this reason, we are working hard to expand our tenant involvement in the running of the Association's business.
-A focus group was set up in 2013.
-The focus group will discuss the outcomes contained with the Charter and will be involving tenants in setting locally agreed standards and also to help to verify our level of performance.
-If you would like to join our focus group you can contact John Williams or Clare MacLean.

 The Charter places new reporting requirements on the Association.
 Most notably for tenants, in August each year the Regulator will publish its 'Regulator's Report to Tenants', and in October each year, we will publish the 'Landlords Report to Tenants'.
 In preparation for the new reporting requirements, the Association will publish performance information in the annual report and quarterly newsletter.
 Visit our download section to view our Charter Report Cards published annually by the Scottish Housing Regulator.